-- 1 to amend or revoke a condition included in the licence by the chief executive - 2 to change the premises where activities may be carried out under the licence - Note 1 A fee may be determined under s 221 for this section. - Note 2 If a form is approved under s 222 for an application, the form must be used. - Note 3 An example is part of the Act, is not exhaustive and may extend, but does not limit, the meaning of the provision in which it appears (see Legislation Act, s 126 and s 132). - (2) The chief executive must amend the licence if, assuming that the application to amend were an application under section 52 (Licence application and decision) for a licence that included the proposed amendment, the chief executive would be required to issue a licence.
+- 1 to amend or revoke a condition included in the licence by the director-general - 2 to change the premises where activities may be carried out under the licence - Note 1 A fee may be determined under s 221 for this section. - Note 2 If a form is approved under s 222 for an application, the form must be used. - Note 3 An example is part of the Act, is not exhaustive and may extend, but does not limit, the meaning of the provision in which it appears (see Legislation Act, s 126 and s 132).

-Note 1 For the return of the licence to the chief executive, see s 64.
+- (2) The director-general must amend the licence if, assuming that the application to amend were an application under section 52 (Licence application and decision) for a licence that included the proposed amendment, the director-general would be required to issue a licence. - Note 1 For the return of the licence to the director-general, see s 64.